 Mongoose lemurs have soft grey-brown fur with a pale grey muzzle and a black nose.
 They are about 30cm long, with a 45cm tail.
 The female weighs about 1.3kg, while the male weighs roughly 1.7kg.

 This species of lemur is unusual because their daily activity and sleeping patterns change depending on the season.
 In the wet season, they are more active in the day but in the hotter dry season they are more active at night.

-You can get up-close to our lemur family in their walk-through enclosure in Discover Madagascar
+You can get up close to our lemur family in their walk-through enclosure in Discover Madagascar

-The mongoose lemur lives in dry deciduous forests on the island of Madagascar as well as in the humid forests on the islands of the Comoros.
+Mongoose lemurs live in dry deciduous forests on the island of Madagascar as well as in the humid forests on the islands of the Comoros.

-Mongoose Lemurs are classified as critically endangered and their greatest threats are habitat destruction and hunting.
+Mongoose lemurs are classified as Critically Endangered and their greatest threats are habitat destruction and hunting.
 Their habitats are destroyed for various reasons including slash-and-burn agriculture, charcoal production and clearing for cattle.

 You can learn more about the mongoose lemurs' conservation status on the IUCN Red List of Threatened Species website